Artistic Director - Melinda Hetzel

 Melinda was the interim Artistic Director/ CEO of St Martins Youth Arts Centre in 2012, Conference Organiser for PSi 22 - Performance Climates 2016 and Creative Director of Open Spaces, a large scale, multi-arts event at the Abbotsford Convent, 2015/ 2016.

-Melinda has been a panel member for Creative Victoria and a Melbourne Fringe Judge.
-She is also a current member of the Contemporary and Experimental Performance Panel for the Green Room Awards.
+Melinda has been a panel member for Creative Victoria, a Melbourne Fringe Judge and member of the Contemporary and Experimental Performance Panel for the Green Room Awards.
 She is currently a Director of Open Arts Festival (OAF), UK.

-Melinda is currently co- designing and facilitating interdisciplinary, story development workshops with Artist Made Productions.
+Melinda co- designs and facilitates interdisciplinary, script development workshops with Artist Made Productions.
 These workshops contribute to developing resources for Emerging Minds: the National Workforce Centre for Child Mental Health.
-She also works as a research assistant, consulting producer and parent of two.
+She also works regularly at Theatre Network Australia and is a parent of two.

-Melinda lives in Narrm (Melbourne) on Wurundjeri Country.
+Melinda lives in Narrm (Melbourne) on Wurundjeri Woi Wurrung Country.

 Photo by Rainbow Sweeny, featuring Ingrid Weisfelt and Melinda Hetzel (right) - during filming of Fly By Night pitch video at Brisbane Powerhouse.